volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Example of a report: #{example}.
 List of Pull Requests: [#{prs}]"}
 ```

-That is all.
-We didn't do any grouping programmatically, we didn't prepare data, we didn't even write the prompt ourselves.
+That is it.
+We didn't do any grouping programmatically; we didn't prepare data; we didn't even write the prompt ourselves.
 I asked AI to generate it for us, of course.
-Am I a prompt engineer?
+So, am I a prompt engineer now?
-And... we got great results.
+And... we have great results.

 ```txt
 Last week achievements.